The Tech in FinTech5 Mins Read

 The Evolution and Digitisation of Family Offices

 Though Family Offices have largely operated within their own private and closed ecosystems, they must now adapt to modern solutions like Big Data and Artificial Intelligence if they hope to provide comprehensive and meaningful solutions to their clients.
-Tech-driven advisories are more likely to offer holistic solutions that combine classical and behavioural finance, using utility functions to help clients select their preferences.
+Tech-driven advisories are more likely to offer holistic solutions that combine classical and behavioral finance, using utility functions to help clients select their preferences.

-For instance, at Kristal.AI, our algorithm operates on the Black Litterman Model in order to optimise the suggestions offered by our in-house Investment Committee.
+For instance, at Kristal.AI, our algorithm operates on the Black Litterman Model in order to optimize the suggestions offered by our in-house Investment Committee.
 Furthermore, it uses a range of statistical tools such as the Monte Carlo simulation, along with advanced hierarchical clustering, to map various scenarios and offer solutions that align with our stakeholder’s financial objectives and preferences.